notify-events/zabbix/docs/en-US/script.md

 ![script-media-type-create](../../images/script/media-type-create.png)

-If you have Zabbix 4.4 and higher you can upload [media-type](../../script/media-type.xml) using import.
+If you have Zabbix 4.4 and higher you can import the upload [media type](../../script/media-type.xml).

 Configure your Zabbix user according to the [instructions](user.md).